Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 More importantly, the cleats and crampons give you a good grip on whatever you're walking across, up, or down.

 Inspect each pair you're considering for the amount of surface area devoted to cleats.
+They will give you the traction you need on icy stretches of trail or while crossing inclined terrain.

 • If you are going for flat walks in open terrain, you don't need lots of gripping surface.